 Faculty News

-Dr. Jongho Lee featured in The Guardian for novel desalination process inspired by mangrove trees
+Dr. Jongho Lee featured in magazine for novel desalination process

 Dr. Jongho Lee, an assistant professor in UBC’s Department of Civil Engineering, recently published his new study on a clean alternative to clearing up flood water in Science Advances Magazine.
 The researcher was inspired by how mangrove trees, which like other trees, employ a water transport system that can evaporate moisture from their leaves.
 This process […]